 What's it like being a volunteer?

 Colin Chadfield writes about his experiences as a mechanic at Thirsk in 2013 and 2017.
-Click here for more information about being a volunteer.

 The informal nature of the event means that you can do as little or as much as you like.
-Most volunteers just turn up in time to set up the control or for their allocated time slots.
+Most volunteers simply turn up in time to set up the control or for their allocated time slots.
 Keep an eye out for appeals for help – Facebook groups for the volunteers are very good for this.

-Once the event was getting close, the control boss produced a schedule, trying to balance availability as declared by volunteers against the jobs that needed doing.
+Once the event itself was getting close, the control boss produced a schedule, trying to balance availability as declared by volunteers against the jobs that needed doing.

 That was the end of the ride for him so I took the rider back to Thirsk and eventually delivered him to the train station at Northallerton to make his way back south.